Household Hazardous Waste

 Please note, electronics are not accepted.
 Visit the Electronics page for disposal options.

 Safely dispose of unwanted, expired and unused medicines for FREE at one of Ramsey County’s two public drop boxes.
-This year-round collection program helps prevent crime and protects the environment.
 Storing unwanted, expired and unused medicines can lead to drug abuse or poisoning, and medicines flushed down the drain or disposed of in the trash can harm the environment.

 View the Ramsey County A to Z Disposal Guide for reuse, recycling and disposal information for a wide variety of materials.